temporalio/documentation/kb/python-hello-world-query.md

 date: 2022-11-02T00:00:03Z
 ---

-The following demonstrates how to invoke a Query on a Workflow.
+The following article demonstrates how to invoke a Query on a Workflow.

 <!-- truncate -->

 ## Hello Retry application

 We are going to build a Hello World application that invokes a Query on a Workflow.
-This application is built off of the [`Hello World` application](/kb/python-hello-world-activity).
+This application is based on the [`Hello World` application](/kb/python-hello-world-activity).

-This will be a simple application, but offer a great starting point to continue to build on.
+This is a simple application, but it offers a great starting point to build on.

 The results will look like the following.